The application-development process may start with your company looking to

 Selecting Problems

-For the identified scheduling problem, one of the involved managers agrees
+For the identified scheduling problem, one of the involved managers

-for a couple of months to help you develop a proof of concept.
+developer for a couple of months to help you develop a proof of concept.

 (For the simplest of the additional candidate problems you identified,